HuichunChien/Getting-and-Cleaning-Data/CodeBook.md

 ### Processing steps

-1. All of the relevant data files were read into data frames, appropriate column headers were added, and the training and test sets were combined into a single data set.
+1. All of the relevant data files were read into data frames, appropriate column headers were added, and the training and test sets were combined into a single data set called `totdata`.

-2. All feature columns were removed that did not contain the exact string "mean()" or "std()".
-This left 66 feature columns, plus the subjectID and activity columns.
+2. Remove the parentheses in columns related to mean and standard deviation.
+Extract columns which are "mean" or "std".
+This left (53+33)=86 feature columns, plus the subjectID and activity columns.

-3. The activity column was converted from a integer to a factor, using labels describing the activities.
+3. Convert activities from a integer to a factor, using labels describing the activities.

-4. A tidy data set was created containing the mean of each feature for each subject and each activity.
-Thus, subject #1 has 6 rows in the tidy data set (one row for each activity), and each row contains the mean value for each of the 66 features for that subject/activity combination.
-Since there are 30 subjects, there are a total of 180 rows.
+4. Reforme the names of dataset retrieved in part 3, and name these names descriptively.

-5. The tidy data set was output to a txt file.
+5. Get tidy data, and export it to a txt file.